DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 If other brands are sent, there will be an error with the return "**57-Invalid Brand**".

-<aside class="warning">Contact Cielo Support Team to enable Zero Auth.</aside>
+<aside class="warning">Contact Cielo Support team to enable Zero Auth.</aside>

 ## Integration

-To perform a Zero Auth query, the merchant must send a `POST` request to the API E-commerce Cielo, simulating a transaction.
+To perform a Zero Auth validation, the merchant must send a `POST` request to the API E-commerce Cielo, simulating a transaction.

+Validating an open card requires a different technical contract than validating a tokenized card or an e-wallet.
+Check out each example request in the following topics:

+### Open card

+You should send open card data: number, holder, expiration date, security code and brand, along with other parameters as seen below.

-### Request
+#### Request

 <aside class="request"><span class="method post">POST</span> <span class="endpoint">/1/zeroauth</span></aside>

-Validating an open card requires a different technical contract than validating a tokenized card.
-Check out the example requests:

-#### Open card

 ``` json
 {